public-awesome/cw-nfts/README.md

 pub type EmptyOptionalNftExtensionMsg = Option<Empty>;
 ```

-For a developer experience there are these opionated the helpers `DefaultCw721Helper` and `EmptyCw721Helper`.
+For better developer experience there are these opionated helpers: `DefaultCw721Helper` and `EmptyCw721Helper`.
 Example:

 ```rust
 // DefaultCw721Helper for handling optional onchain nft and collection extensions.